microsoft/coyote/docs/_learn/advanced/logging.md

 }
 ```

-The runtime logger can be accessed via the following `IMachineRuntime`, `Machine` or `Monitor` property:
+The runtime logger can be accessed via the following `IMachineRuntime`, `StateMachine` or `Monitor` property:

 ```c#
 ILogger Logger { get; }